Sizzling Calabacitas Con Queso: This bold and zesty veggie-heavy Mexican recipe makes a marvelous side dish, or vegetarian main dish!

 • Dried Oregano

-• Optional Toppings: Pico de Gallo, Lime wedges, Queso fresco, Avocado
+• Optional Toppings: Pico de Gallo, Lime wedges, Queso fresco, Avocado, Diced tomatoes

 How to Make Calabacitas Con Queso

-1. Sauté the Onions.
-Set an extra-large cast iron cast over medium-high heat.
-Add the butter onion, garlic, and poblano pepper.
+• Sauté the Onions.
+Set an extra-large cast iron pan over medium-high heat.
+Add the butter ,onion, garlic, and poblano pepper.
 Cook to soften.

-5. Add Toppings!
-Serve Calabacitas warm with a generous sprinkling of crumbled queso fresco, a dollop of pico de gallo, avocado slices, and extra lime wedges.
+• Add Toppings!
+Serve Calabacitas warm, accompanied by a generous sprinkling of crumbled queso fresco, a dollop of pico de gallo, avocado slices, and extra lime wedges.

 Calabacitas Con Queso Recipe #ASpicyPerspective #squash #vegetarian #mexican #sidedish #glutenfree